JorgeCastilloPrz/hiroaki/README.md

 }
 ```

-**Using Hiroaki without Retrofit (just OkHttp)**
+**But I don\'t use Retrofit!**

-If you're not using `Retrofit` but just [OkHttp](http://square.github.io/okhttp/) you can still use **Hiroaki**.
-Just
+You can still use **Hiroaki** without `Retrofit`.
+Just request the URL from your mock server instance and use it as the
-request the URL from the mock server provided by the base class or the rule, and pass it to your collaborator to create your OkHttp requests.
+endpoint for your requests.
+Here you have a plain [OkHttp](http://square.github.io/okhttp/) sample.
 ````kotlin
 val mockServerUrl = server.url("/v2/news")
 dataSource = NewsDataSource(mockServerUrl)